 In August of 2004, with the passing of Billy L.Cypress earlier in the year, Tina M. Osceola became Executive Director and held that position until June 2011.
 Also a Seminole Tribal member, Tina grew up in Naples and was an avid Native American dancer and entertainer.
 Tina holds a bachelor’s degree in Political Science from Rollins College and a master’s degree in Public Administration from Nova Southeastern University.
 Ms. Osceola also held a seat on the Board of the NMAI and served as President of the Board

 for the American Indian and Alaska Native Tourism Association (AIANTA).
-From December of 2006 through February of 2013, the Ah-Tah-Thi-Ki Seminole Indian Museum was managed by Director, Anne McCudden.
-Since then, Dr. Paul Backhouse from 2013-2019.
+From of 2006 through 2013, the Ah-Tah-Thi-Ki Seminole Indian Museum was managed by Director, Anne McCudden and Dr. Paul Backhouse from 2013-2019.
 Kate Macuen was the Director from 2019-2021.
 The Museum's current Director is Kate Macuen, who has served the Tribe since 2009.